AnyChart/docs.anychart.com/Common_Settings/Interactivity/Overview.md

 chart.interactivity("byX");
 ```

-The code line above does the same as the previous one, but we have changed the hovering mode.
+The code line above does the same as the previous one, but we have changed the hover mode.
 The following sample demonstrates the difference:

 {sample}CS\_Interactivity\_04{sample}